ReneHezser/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `agentPools.availabilityZones`

 The availability zones of the agent pool.
+Defaults to ['1', '2'].

 - Required: No
 - Type: array